The Fate of Apple's Vision Pro: Part II

 “Before VR can become something that everyone can afford, it must become something that everyone wants”.

 Towards that end...
 Apple had a choice.
 They could have waited until the price point was perfect, along with the form factor, the battery power, etc. But are these things their biggest challenge?

 No. These things: price, battery, weight, size, etc... they're all bound to be solved by the natural progress of technology.
-You'd rather be deficient on these vectors, as they will naturally take care of themselves.
+You'd rather be deficient in these vectors, as they will naturally take care of themselves.

-Where you can't afford to be deficient is usability, utility, and delight.
+Where you can't afford to be deficient is in usability, utility, and delight.
 In other words, it's better to go high end and be super compelling, than low end as another 'me too' device competing in a red ocean, doomed to gather dust (just like every other affordable device).
 That device is just not worth making, and as Luckey alluded, it won't make AR/VR something everyone wants.

 Thus, Apple chose to reach 5 years into the future, spare no expense, and pull next-gen technology into the present.
 Hence, $3,499.